Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

 <!-- ------------------------ -->
 ## Configure Amazon SageMaker Studio and Snowflake Storage Integration with AWS
-Duration: 4
+Duration: 12

 Before configuring the Sagemaker environment we will need to determine the **Snowflake Account Identifier** for your account.
 First you can reference the Snowflake region by running the following SQL.
 ```
 SELECT CURRENT_REGION();
 ```
-This will show you the Snowflaek region.
-Use this **[reference](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#non-vps-account-locator-formats-by-cloud-platform-and-region)** to identify the region you need to add to your account identifier.
+This will show you the Snowflake region.

 Next you can find the account name by running.
 ```
 SELECT CURRENT_ACCOUNT();
 ```

-Combine the output from CURRENT_ACCOUNT with the reference you looked up for the region above to get your Snowflake Account Identifier.
+Combine the output from CURRENT_ACCOUNT with the reference below for the Snowflake region to get your full Snowflake Account Identifier.

-**Example account identifiers:** abc12345 or def34567.us-east-2.aws
+#### Use this **[reference](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#non-vps-account-locator-formats-by-cloud-platform-and-region)** to identify the region you need to add to your account identifier.

 <br />
 <br />
 <br />